Inclusive Language

 • Community, chosen family

-• Student with a hearing impairment*
+• Students with hearing impairments*

 • Enslaved peoples*